ChrisSoto/base-laravel/readme.md

-# Dockerfile that spins up Laravel with Svelte
+# Dockerfile that spins up Laravel

+remove the file in /src/.remove

 start docker
 ```